easy-coding-standard/easy-coding-standard/README.md

 ### `show` Command to Display All Checkers

-How many checkers and what exactly are loaded?
-Just run:
+To see how many checkers and which exactly are loaded run:

 ```bash
 vendor/bin/easy-coding-standard show